 If you don’t see an existing walk in your community, but would like information on starting one, please don’t hesitate to reach out to us.
 We would welcome the chance to speak with you about the potential to form a committee and launch a new walk.
 We have many tools and resources to support new committees.

 Volunteers are also required to assist on walk day with set up, registering walkers, route marshalling, food service and more.

-One of the most effective ways to educate people about the importance of safety, promote greater accountability for workplace health and safety and debunk the perception that injuries are “just the cost of doing business” is through personal testimony.
-Members of the Threads of Life speakers bureau are volunteers who have personally experienced a life-altering workplace injury, an occupational disease, or work-related fatality in their family.
+Personal testimony is one of the most effective ways to teach people the importance of health and safety, and demonstrate the consequences when something goes wrong.
+Our volunteer speakers are all Threads of Life members who have personally experienced a life-altering workplace injury, an occupational disease, or work-related fatality in their family.
 Presentations take our speakers into schools, conferences and workplaces.
 Requests and arrangements for speakers are coordinated by Threads of Life staff.

 - public speaking training

 - flexible commitments (you choose when and where you are willing to speak)